theredled/SamplerBox/README.md

 FORK NOTES:

 * makes Samplebox compatible with Python 3.9+, including using `python-rtmidi` module instead of `rtmidi-python`.
+* refactored source code for OOP and remote usage
 * no support for loops for the moment.

 Original README: